g2-inc/migrationator/README.md

 of GAM.
 The location of GAM is easy to be changed in the source.
 Remember: this code is currently a PoC and is not yet ready for production use.

+Only email is supported right now.
+Support for as many G Suite apps as possible is planned.

 ## Dependencies